Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 17.41.51 UTC
+- WIB: Minggu, 8 Februari 2026 18.32.41 UTC
-- WITA: Minggu, 8 Februari 2026 18.41.51 UTC
+- WITA: Minggu, 8 Februari 2026 19.32.41 UTC
-- WIT: Minggu, 8 Februari 2026 19.41.51 UTC
+- WIT: Minggu, 8 Februari 2026 20.32.41 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational